Key Takeaways

 How do you write emotional headlines?

 Use words from a list of trigger words.
 Use a list of power words, too.
-Doing so will empower your headlines with more emotion.
+Doing so will make your headlines more emotional.

 Make sure you have a balance of common, uncommon, emotional, and power words.

-A structure with emotional balance helps your blog articles be readable yet commands attention from your readers.
+A structure with emotional balance makes your blog articles readable while also commanding your readers’ attention.

 To see some headlines in action, check out these seven emotional headline makeovers.